kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/de0fee67-8118-42a1-80d6-c435ad177b03)

-2. Edit your prompts list, and other options that you may need.
+2. Edit your prompts list and other options that you may need.
 See [Customization](#customization) below.

 ![image](https://github.com/user-attachments/assets/461364ea-f77f-488d-a364-18abde22da08)